verona-interfaces/verona-module-metadata/README.md

 An example implementation of this class can be found [here](https://github.com/verona-interfaces/metadata/blob/master/verona_module_player.jsonld)

 ### Class: Maintainer
 This class defines the maintainer of a verona module.
-This represents a person or organization that is responsible for this module.
+This represents a person or organization that is responsible for a module.
 It has the following properties:
 **name**: Name of a maintainer.
 Multiple languages are supported
 **url**: The URL to a website belonging to the maintainer.
 **email**: The email address of the maintainer.